 The app also has a neat scheduling feature that allows you to set the time when you want to eat, and it will send a gentle nudge when it's time to start cooking.
 It also works with a voice engine so you can say "Hey Yummly" and give a command, like asking it to pause or rewind a video.

-For those just getting into cooking and baking, this app has an abundance of recipes – over three million of them – from which to choose alongside all of the necessary instructions.
-But what makes it really cool is that its social aspect, which allows everyday home cooks to share their recipes, then follow along when others make them to see what changes they make and what they think about it.
+For those just getting into cooking and baking, this app has an abundance of recipes — over three million of them, in fact — from which to choose alongside all of the necessary instructions.
+But what makes it really cool is the social aspect, which allows everyday home cooks to share their recipes, then follow along when others make them to see what changes they make and what they think.

 Keep a list of all of the recipes you've made by marking them as "cooked," and use a cooking log to keep track of changes you made to the recipe, like adding more salt, doubling the lemon zest, or increasing the cooking time by five minutes.
 People can see who is cooking their recipes in real-time and follow the conversation to see what you are doing differently.
 Once you get the hang of things, start sharing your own recipes.

 You can filter by food title and ingredients and use a daily meal planner.
 The app, available in more than 20 languages, is great for helping aspiring cooks improve and build confidence.

 This is the grillmaster's app, which is used alongside iGrill gadgets like the Bluetooth thermometer.
 Connect the device to the app, and you can use timers and monitor the temperature of your cook.
 It even has a preset temperature library with an ideal temperature for different cuts of meat and fish.

 You can use preset temperatures or your own custom ones and set multiple timers at once so one person can have their medium-rare steak while the kids can get them well done.
 Even enter the thickness of the meat to ensure the right calculations and cook doneness.
 Export temperature graph data so you can save it for next time.